 The event welcomes student groups to visit and enjoy Winterfest.
 Student groups will receive planning services and discount pricing from the event’s program specialist.

-Winterfest will be located on the grounds of Brooklyn Museum at 200 Eastern Parkway.
+WinterFest will be located on the grounds of the Brooklyn Museum at 200 Eastern Parkway.
 The event opens November 23 and runs 7 days a week until closing on December 31.
 Visit winterfestbrooklynmuseum.com for tickets and more.